ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

 Open the Anaconda Prompt, which is a command line application for managing your installations and project environments.
 It shows the name of the default environment, which is `base`.
-Enter `conda list` at the command line prompt:
+Enter `conda list` at the prompt:

 <kbd>
 <img src="./images/conda_list.png" width="500" alt="Python IDLE">
 </kbd>
 <br><br>

-This command lists all the software installed in the base environment, including `conda`, the environment manager application, and `python`, the Python Interpreter.
+This 'conda list' command lists all the Python packages installed in the `base` environment, including `conda`, the environment manager application, and `python`, the Python Interpreter.
+Why are there so many packages?
+According to the [Miniconda website](https://www.anaconda.com/docs/getting-started/miniconda/main), these are packages `conda` and `python` depend on (i.e. packages that are required for `conda` and `python` to work), and a small number of other useful packages.
+Missing from this list is JupyterLab, which we need to install.